How to spot a suspicious email or text

 Read, 2 minutes

 Clicking a link in an email or text that isn’t what it appears to be could cost you or your business time and money.
-Fraud tactics are becoming increasingly sophisticated, and according to the FBI, cyber crime accounts for billions of dollars of losses to businesses and individuals each year.
+Fraud tactics are becoming increasingly sophisticated, and according to the FBI’s annual Internet Crime Report, cyber crime accounts for billions of dollars of losses to businesses and individuals each year.
 Use these tips to keep your information safe.

 Know the red flags

-Phishing attacks, typically communication that attempts to lure individuals into providing personal information, can be difficult to distinguish from legitimate emails.
+Phishing attacks, typically communications that attempt to lure individuals into providing personal information, can be difficult to distinguish from legitimate emails.
 However, there are a number of clues.
-For starters, be wary of:
+For instance, be wary of:

 Subject lines that demand urgent or immediate action